eu-cpsc211/cpsc211/notes/4-lists/4c-linked-lists.md

 ![](./assets/4-linked-list-study-delete.svg)

 - Consider the following linked list.
-Write two lines of C++ code that would insert `newNode` into the linked list after `head`.
+Write two lines of C++ code that would insert `newNode` into the linked list after the `head` node (i.e., the new node will be the second item in the list).

 ![](./assets/4-linked-list-study-insert.svg)

 - Consider the following function `Append()`.
-Implement the function so the node pointed to by `newNode` is appended to the end of the list pointed to by `head` (in this example, `head` points to the first node in the list).
+Implement the function so the node pointed to by `newNode` is appended to the end of the list.
+The `head` pointer points to the first node in the list.

 ```cpp
 void Append(Node* head, Node* newNode)